affilirator/thekitchen-pot/src/content/blog/best-food-processor-under-100.md

 authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
 authorImageAlt: kitchenpot1
-image: /images/The-Best-Food-Processor-Under-100.1..jpg
+image: src/content/blog/images/The-Best-Food-Processor-Under-100.1..jpg
 coverAlt: 6 Best Food Processor Under $ 100
 description: >-
   It can be overwhelming to find an affordable food processor that meets your needs, but this article aims to simplify the process for you.
-By carefully reviewing the best food processors under $100, it provides a detailed analysis of each product's pros and cons,
+By carefully reviewing the best food processors under title: 6 Best Food Processor Under $ 100
 tags:
   - best-blenders
   - best-food-processors